-- For members with mild to moderate impairment, refer to MHN. - For members with a severe level of impairment, refer to CMHP for specialty mental health services (SMHS).
+- For members with mild to moderate impairment, refer to MHN at 888-935-5966 for assistance. - For Molina members with mild to moderate impairment, refer to Behavioral Health Services at 888-665-4621 for assistance. - For all Medi-Cal members with a severe level of impairment, refer to the County Mental Health Plan (CMHP) for specialty mental health services (SMHS).

-Members may also self-refer to MHN by calling the member services phone number listed on their identification (ID) card.
+Members may also self-refer to MHN by calling the member services phone number listed on their identification card (ID).
 The member services representative transfers the member's call to MHN on behalf of the member.

-HEALTH PLAN RESPONSIBILITIES
+HEALTH NET RESPONSIBILITIES

-The Health Plan is responsible to:
+Health Net is responsible to:

-- Cover all psychotherapeutic medications prescribed by participating PCPs and non-participating psychiatrists.
+- Cover all psychotherapeutic medications prescribed by participating PCPs and nonparticipating psychiatrists.
 Some medications for psychotic disorders and schizophrenia are covered under the Medi-Cal FFS program.
-Refer to the Medi-Cal Provider Library for a list of excluded psychotherapeutic medications. - Monitor the availability of coordination of care services when indicated and requested by the PCP or mental health care provider. - Monitor appropriate referral of members by PCPs through audits (specific services may be considered Early and Periodic Screening, Diagnosis and Treatment (EPSDT) services for members under age 21). - Provide medically necessary emergency room (ER) professional services and medical transportation services for emergency medical conditions.
-This includes facility charges for ER visits that do not result in a psychiatric admission and all laboratory and radiology services necessary for the diagnosis, monitoring or treatment of the member's mental health condition. - Transportation for non-emergent conditions are not covered unless prior authorized.
+Refer to the Medi-Cal Provider Library for a list of excluded psychotherapeutic medications. - Monitor the availability of coordination of care services when indicated and requested by the PCP or mental health care provider. - Monitor appropriate referral of members by PCPs through audits (specific services may be considered Early and Periodic Screening, Diagnosis and Treatment (EPSDT) supplemental services for members under age 21). - Provide medically necessary emergency room (ER) professional services and medical transportation services for emergency medical conditions.
+This includes facility charges for ER visits that do not result in a psychiatric admission and all laboratory and radiology services necessary for the diagnosis, monitoring or treatment of the member's mental health condition. - Transportation for non-emergent conditions is not covered unless prior authorized.
 ER services for non-emergent medical conditions, services after stabilization or an emergency medical condition require authorization.